 See explanatory guidance on Delegation and referral (2013).
 See also Supply and administration of Botox®, Vistabel®, Dysport® and other Injectable medicines in cosmetic procedures, Medicines and Healthcare products Regulatory Agency.

-General Medical Council (2008) Consent: patients and doctors making decisions together London, General Medical Council
+General Medical Council (2020) Decision making and consent London, General Medical Council

 See The use of antipsychotic medication for people with dementia: Time for action (Department of Health, 2009), which reported that ‘around 180,000 people with dementia are treated with antipsychotic medication across the country per year… use at this level equates to an additional 1,800 deaths, and an additional 1,620 cerebrovascular adverse events, around half of which may be severe, per year’, and NICE clinical guideline 42: Dementia.
 The National Prescribing Centre website and the joint NHS Institute and Dementia Action Alliance’s Call to action: the use of antipsychotic drugs for people with dementia also contains guides, case studies and other materials to support good prescribing practice and alternative care strategies for patients with dementia.